Jing Yang

 Berlin, Germany

 I completed my Bachelor’s degree in Information and Computing Science at the Hubei University of Technology in China, followed by a Master’s degree in Computer Science at Hunan University, China.
 My Master’s dissertation is related to identifying 3D printed objects and printers with Digital Forensics and Machine Learning.
 After obtaining my Master’s degree in 2019, I pursued a PhD at the RECOD.ai lab from the University of Campinas in Brazil, under the supervision of Prof. Anderson Rocha.
 During 2022-2023, I did a research internship at the Ubiquitous Knowledge Processing (UKP) lab in TU Darmstadt.
-My PhD thesis is related to improving fact-checking efficiency and explainability with few-shot learning and large language models.
+My PhD thesis was related to improving fact-checking efficiency and explainability with few-shot learning and large language models.

 • Natural language explanation generation